gfm16617/ENCE_3501_VLSI_Class2023/Lab_1/README.md

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/n_well_RCalc.jpg)

-The schematic is then created with the defined dimensions.
+The schematic is then created with the defined requirements.

 ![image](https://github.com/gfm16617/ENCE_3501_VLSI_Class2023/blob/main/Lab_1/images/r_divider_sch.png)

+To simulate this cell, I created a new schematic and included one R_Divider cell symbol.
+LTspice was used to simulate the circuit.

+r_divider_sim -> picture

+r_divider_sim_spice -> picture

 ### Electric Layout